Enveloppe/obsidian-enveloppe/docs/COMMANDS.md

 Again, only one command : `Test the connection to the configured repository`.

 It will check if the repository exists, and also the main branch you set.
 It also checks whether you forgot (or not) to set a value.

+## Copy path

+You can choose to add a command to copy the path (from the blog) of the current note.
+This command is only available if you have enabled the copy link feature in [[Plugin]].